 - Gilman scholarships are designed for students who are normally underrepresented in study abroad.
 Successful applicants can be science majors or minority students who normally would not choose the study abroad option during their undergraduate years.
 Applications are taken online, and funds are awarded twice a year.
 Applicants must qualify for PELL grants.

 - The Boren Scholarship is given by the National Security Education Program (NSEP.)
 The NSEP Scholarship program is awarded through a national merit-based process, and funds study in emerging nations.
 Preference is given to students who will study abroad for one full semester or longer.

 Other Options for Study Abroad

 Contact the Financial Planning Office to learn about your financial options.
 You can also search for available external scholarships.
 You may also receive support from your family and your hometown.
 Some churches and civic groups grant scholarships.
 The key is planning in advance.
-Saving a portion of your earnings from summer jobs or the cash gifts you receive for Christmas and your birthday might help pay some of your expenses.
+Saving a portion of your earnings from summer jobs or the cash gifts you receive for holidays and your birthday might help pay some of your expenses.